ATNF/askapsoft/Code/Doc/user/current/doc/calim/simager.rst

   parameter.
 This can be a channel number (0-based), or one of 'first', 'last' or 'mid'.
-* To record the individual channel beams, the user can set **Simager.restore.beamLog**, which will produce an ascii text file listing the beam parameters for each channel.
+* To record the individual channel beams, the user can set **Simager.restore.beamLog**, which will produce an ASCII text file listing the beam parameters for each channel.
 The file has columns: index | major axis [arcsec] | minor axis [arcsec] | position angle [deg] Should the imaging of a channel fail for some reason, the beam for that channel will be recorded as having zero for all three parameters.
+This beam log is compatible with other askapsoft tasks, specfically the spectral extraction in Selavy (see :doc:`../analysis/extraction`).

 Here is an example of the start of a beam log::